jpatrickldg/journal-app/README.md

 # Journal App

 A simple journal app where users can create multiple journals with corresponding tasks that they can track.
-Click [here](https://jpldg-journal-app.herokuapp.com/) to view the app on Heroku. :smile:

 ![Screenshot](./screenshots/screenshot1.png)
 ![Screenshot](./screenshots/screenshot2.png)